 The Information Guidelines developed by the IESC, outline the information considered necessary to enable the IESC to provide robust scientific advice to government regulators on the water-related impacts of coal seam gas and large coal mining development proposals.

-They were first published in March 2013, and they are now reviewed every three years to ensure that the most up-to-date scientific information is included.
-The Information Guidelines were updated in April 2014, October 2015, and May 2018.
-The 2015 and 2018 updates included a public consultation process which provided four to six weeks for interested parties to make a submission.
-An Industry Roundtable held in Sydney in March 2018 provided valuable context on how proponents apply the Information Guidelines.
+They were first published in March 2013, and are frequently reviewed to ensure that the most up-to-date scientific information is included.
+The Information Guidelines were updated in April 2014, October 2015, May 2018, and February 2024.
+The 2015, 2018 and 2024 updates included a public consultation processes which provided the opportunity for interested parties to make a submission.

 Information Guidelines Explanatory Notes

-For some topics, Explanatory Notes have been written to supplement the IESC Information Guidelines, providing tailored guidance and up-to-date robust scientific methodologies and tools for specific components of Environmental Impact Assessments on coal seam gas and large coal mining developments.
+For some topics, Explanatory Notes have been written to supplement the IESC Information Guidelines, providing tailored guidance and up-to-date robust scientific methodologies and tools for specific components of Environmental Impact Assessments.
 Case studies and practical examples of how to collect and present relevant information are also included.

 Summary guides of each of the Explanatory Notes have been developed to provide a short, simplified summary of the Explanatory Note.